Saturday, May 6, 2023

 The Same Old Approach

 I’ve bored my kids with continuing to fall back on the same old approach…trying to find the “perfect curriculum” over and over and over.
-Who said that “doing the same thing but expecting a different result is insanity?”
-I think it was Einstein.
+Yet I kept repeating the same pattern, hoping the result would somehow change.

-I’ve gotten distracted from my goals for my children by some very dull, predictable, and ineffective approaches… One main source has come via those big-but-empty textbooks.
+I’ve gotten distracted from my goals for my children by some very dull, predictable, and ineffective approaches.
+One of the biggest distractions came from those big—but often empty—textbooks.

 This default approach of relying on textbooks to teach, especially for our high schoolers, is that they simply cannot deliver on their promises.
 Those hefty-sized books are limited to only telling students (usually in black and white text) and never can really show them the wonder of God in living color!
 Those endless pages of seemingly important information are actually filled with boring minutia that we all know we don’t really need to learn!